 And we are back with another edition of HBTC Tri-Weekly.

-Those were just a few of the main talking points from Sunday’s podcast.
-Also featured were Aaron Nesmith’s motivation after leaving the Celtics, the NBA In-Season Tournament, and the famous “Rat List.”
+Those were just a few of the main talking points from Thursday’s podcast.
+Also featured were the early struggles of Boston’s bench, James Harden’s trade to the LA Clippers, and the famous “Rat List.”